mlabs-haskell/catalyst-funded-projects/Fund7/Double-DAO/README.md

 #Double DAO

 [DoubleDAO](https://cardano.ideascale.com/c/idea/384243) is a DAO tooling and governance protocol meant to streamline DAO deployment.
-With a configurable and modular structure, DAO leaders and community members simply choose the on-chain tooling they required and DoubleDAO provides code-free integration.
+With a configurable and modular structure, DAO leaders and community members simply choose the on-chain tooling they require and DoubleDAO provides code-free integration.
 This model is similar to a SaaS structure, and functionality can be added as needed.
 Furthermore, the $DD token helps ensure that incentives are aligned across the mothership DAO (DoubleDAO) and the pioneer DAOs that rely on its services.

 DoubleDAO offers several key features: